Carbon Nanotubes 101 is a practical guide to understanding their production methods, properties, and applications.

-The intent of this page is to convey a general understanding of what Nanotubes -CNTs) are, how they are produced, their many unique and interesting properties, markets, and applications.
+The intent of this presentation is to convey a general understanding of what carbon Nanotubes are, how they are produced, their many unique and interesting properties, markets, and applications.

 The important fact for nanotechnology is that useful dopant atoms can be placed inside the hollow fullerene ball.
 Atoms contained within the fullerene are said to be endohedral.
 Of course they can also be bonded to fullerenes outside the ball as salts, if the fullerene can gain electrons. [“Nanotechnology: Basic Science and Emerging Technologies”, M. Wilson et al, (2002)]